GaryLin1992/Digital-Integrated-Circuits/README.md

 # Digital-Integrated-Circuits

-Digital Integrated Circuit Design for Complex Logic Functions
+IC Design for Complex Logic Functions
 - Schematic and Layout for F = ((AB)'+(B'C)+D')'

+IC Design for 4- Bit Multiplier
+- Schematic and Layout for 4-Bit Multiplier

+Electric EDA tool used for the design and testing of layouts and schematics model.txt was the CMOS models used for testing